 Life of The Company

 The Company does not have a fixed life but the Board considers it desirable that Shareholders should have the opportunity to review the future of the Company at appropriate intervals.
 Accordingly, the Board intends that a special resolution will be proposed every fifth year that the Company ceases to continue as presently constituted.
 If the resolution is not passed, the Company will continue to operate.
 If the resolution is passed, the Directors will be required to formulate proposals to be put to Shareholders to reorganise, unitise or reconstruct the Company or for the Company to be wound up.
-The Board tabled two such special resolutions in 2008 and 2013, each of which were not passed.
+The Board tabled three such special resolutions in 2008, 2013, and 2018, each of which were not passed.
 This has allowed the Company to continue.
-The next special resolution on the life of the Company will be held in 2018.
+The next special resolution on the life of the Company will be held in 2023.